ahmadawais/hacktoberfest/README.md

 great software, presented by GitHub.
 October 1 & 2, 2015, SF.
 - [GitHub Desktop](https://desktop.github.com/) — Simple collaboration from your desktop.
 - [Atom](https://github.com/blog/2031-announcing-atom-1-0) — Did you know that GitHub makes an editor?
 Use it to write, code, and more.
-- [Electron](https://electronjs.org/) — Build cross platform desktop apps with web technologies
+- [Electron](https://electronjs.org/) — Build cross-platform desktop apps with web technologies
-- [GitHub Buttons](https://ghbtns.com/) — Showcase your GitHub repo's success with hotlinkable GitHub star, fork, or follow buttons.
+- [GitHub Buttons](https://ghbtns.com/) — Showcase your GitHub repo's success with hot linkable GitHub star, fork, or follow buttons.
 - [Resume](https://resume.github.io/) — Resumes generated using GitHub.
 - [Speaker Deck](https://speakerdeck.com/) — Share Presentations without the Mess, by GitHub.
 - [Blocks](https://bl.ocks.org/) — This is a simple viewer for code examples hosted on GitHub Gist.
 (Introduction is [here](https://bost.ocks.org/mike/block/))
 - [Block Builder](https://blockbuilder.org/) — Quickly create, edit, and fork D3.js examples
-- [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) — Guidelines for creating template files for a GitHub project..
+- [GitHub Template Guidelines](https://github.com/cezaraugusto/github-template-guidelines) — Guidelines for creating template files for a GitHub project.

 ### Tips, Tricks, Tools, and Add-Ons for GitHub Power Users
-- [GitHub Integrations Directory](https://github.com/integrations) — Use your favorite tools with GitHub.
+- [GitHub Integrations Directory](https://github.com/integrations) — Use your favourite tools with GitHub.
 - [GitHub Cheat Sheet](https://github.com/tiimgreen/github-cheat-sheet) — Use this list to test your GitHub knowledge.
 (A resource so good, it's worth mentioning twice.)
 - [A collection of awesome browser extensions for GitHub.](https://github.com/stefanbuck/awesome-browser-extensions-for-github) — Well, the link kinda' says it all.
 - [Gitter](https://gitter.im/) — Chat, for GitHub.
 Unlimited public rooms and one-to-one chats, free.
 - [ZenHub](https://www.zenhub.io/) — Project management inside of GitHub, including kanban boards and more.
 - [HuBoard](https://huboard.com/) — Instant project management for your GitHub issues (sadly, no free plan, but appears to be [open source](https://github.com/huboard/huboard-web))
 - [Overv.io](https://overv.io/) — Agile project management for teams who love GitHub.
-Kanban baords and more.
+Kanban boards and more.
 - [Penflip](https://www.penflip.com/) — Collaborative writing and version control, powered by GitLab (similar to GitHub).
 - [Gitbook](https://www.gitbook.com/) — A modern publishing toolchain.
 Simply taking you from ideas to finished, polished books.
 - [Prose](https://prose.io/#about) — Prose provides a beautifully simple content authoring environment for [CMS-free websites](https://developmentseed.org/blog/2012/07/27/build-cms-free-websites/).
 It's a web-based interface for managing content on GitHub.
 - [Redliner](https://github.com/benbalter/redliner) — A tool for facilitating the redlining of documents with the GitHub uninitiated.
 - [Gatekeeper](https://github.com/prose/gatekeeper) — Enables client-side applications to dance OAuth with GitHub.
 - [github-secret-keeper](https://github.com/HenrikJoreteg/github-secret-keeper) — Microservice to enable GitHub login for multiple server-less applications.
-- [Hub](https://github.com/github/hub) — A command line tool that wraps git in order to extend it with extra features and commands that make working with GitHub easier.
+- [Hub](https://github.com/github/hub) — A command-line tool that wraps git to extend it with extra features and commands that make working with GitHub easier.
 - [Ghizmo](https://github.com/jlevy/ghizmo) — A command line for GitHub, allowing access to all APIs.
 - [cli-github](https://github.com/harshasrinivas/cli-github) — GitHub made pretty, within the command line.
 - [GitHub Dark](https://github.com/StylishThemes/Github-Dark) — A sophisticated dark theme for GitHub.